*This post contains affiliate links. Read my disclosure policy here.

 I honestly don’t remember when we started implementing a reward system.
 But it must have been when he started kindergarten or first grade.

 C had behaviors in school so we wanted to reward his good behavior.
 And then there was homework so we wanted to reward him for homework done.
-He was also learning to do daily tasks such as brushing teeth, putting dirty laundry in the hamper, etc.
+He was also learning to do daily tasks and life skills, such as brushing teeth, putting dirty laundry in the hamper, etc.

 5 steps to creating a reward system for your child